sosy-lab/benchexec/doc/run-results.md

 - Numeric values are reported with the standard [BenchExec units](INDEX.md#units).
 - Values are reported as measured without rounding, thus the number of digits does not indicate significance.
-  This is to prevent to prevent the proliferation of rounding errors when using the data in calculations.
+  This is to prevent he proliferation of rounding errors when using the data in calculations.

 The meanings of the current possible result values are as follows: